palexis3/TodoAndroidApp/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
-Took sometime to understand how to return intent data back to main activity once I was finishing editing.
+It took me some time to understand how to return intent data back to the main activity once I was finishing editing.